 Broadcast journalism is an all-encompassing field when it comes to dissipating news.
-Broadcast journalists, unlike traditional print journalists, are not confined to the pages of newspapers and magazines alone but have a whole array of tools at their disposal including television, radio and the internet.
+Unlike traditional print journalists, broadcast journalists are not confined to the pages of newspapers and magazines alone but have an array of tools, including television, radio, and the Internet.

-One of the most thriving subsets of mass communication, broadcast journalism has seen a massive growth in India since the advent of colour television and subsequently, the internet.
-The explosion of television and radio channels and the ever-accelerating speeds of the internet have played a huge role in this matter.
+One of the most thriving subsets of mass communication, broadcast and journalism has seen massive growth in India since the advent of colour television and, subsequently, the internet.
+The explosion of television and radio channels and the ever-accelerating internet speeds have played a massive role in this matter.

 What is Broadcast Journalism?

-Broadcast journalism is the reporting of news using various different kinds of broadcast media like the TV, internet and the radio along with various aspects of traditional print (newspapers, magazines etc.) journalism.
+Broadcast journalism is reporting news using various kinds of broadcast media like the TV, internet and radio, along with multiple aspects of traditional print (newspapers, magazines, etc.) journalism.
 Broadcast journalism is a rapidly expanding field.
-In fact, a study conducted by KPMG on behalf of the Federation of Indian Chambers of Commerce and Industry (FICCI) called The Future: Now Streaming shows that the Indian Media and Entertainment industry is expected to grow at a CAGR (compounded annual growth rate) of 14.3% and reach a massive valuation of Rs.
+A study conducted by KPMG on behalf of the Federation of Indian Chambers of Commerce and Industry (FICCI) called The Future: Now Streaming shows that the Indian Media and Entertainment industry is expected to grow at a CAGR (compounded annual growth rate) of 14.3% and reach a massive valuation of Rs.
 2.26 trillion by 2020.

 What is the Difference Between Print and Broadcast Journalism?